falsycat/mycells/doc/syntax.md

 ### ID

-The ID of a cell is the `YYYYMMDDXX` portion of its filename (10 characters).
+The ID of a cell is the leading numeric portion of its filename (everything before the first `-`).

 ## Cell Format